Federal Council (Switzerland): Secrecy

 The meetings of the Federal Council and the result of the votes taken are not open to the public, and the records remain sealed for 50 years.
 This has lately been the subject of some criticism.
 In particular, the parties at the ends of the political spectrum argue that this secrecy is contrary to the principle of transparency.
-However, the Council has always maintained that secrecy is necessary to arrive at consensus and to preserve the collegiality and political independence of the individual Councillors.
+However, the council has always maintained that secrecy is necessary to arrive at consensus and to preserve the collegiality and political independence of the individual Councillors.

 Constitutional conventions

 Due to the Federal Council's unique nature as a voluntary grand coalition of political opponents, its operation is subject to numerous constitutional conventions.
 Most notable is the principle of collegiality; that is, the Councillors are not supposed to publicly criticise one another, even though they are often political opponents.
-In effect, they are expected to publicly support all decisions of the Council, even against their own personal opinion or that of their political party.
+In effect, they are expected to publicly support all decisions of the council, even against their own personal opinion or that of their political party.
 In the eye of many observers, this convention has become rather strained after the 2003 elections (see below).

 Travels abroad

-For a long time, Federal Councillors did not travel abroad in official business.
+Due to the fact that technically no sole federal councillor but rather the entire council in corpore is the Swiss head of state, Federal Councillors did for a long time not travel abroad in official business.
 In other countries, Switzerland was nearly exclusively represented by diplomats.

 After the assassination of John F. Kennedy, the Federal Councillors convened an urgent meeting, where they discussed sending a Councillor to Kennedy's funeral.
 Given that the absence of the Swiss government would not be understood by the population, they decided to send Friedrich Traugott Wahlen.
 On his travel to the U.S. capital, Wahlen also met with Secretary of State Dean Rusk to discuss tariffs.
 Despite the opening of Switzerland due to the Kennedy assassination, foreign travels of Federal Councillors were only normalized after the dissolution of the USSR.

 Election and composition

-On 11 December 2019, the following Federal Councillors were reelected, as no seat opened (election per individual seat):